Coolbob134/TerraComp/InstructionSet.md

 ## USAGE

     The instruction memory is bundled in 8 bit memory 'cells'.
 Each 8-bit 'cell' is split into two more 4-bit 'cells'.
-The first four bits represent the instruction in binary.
+    The first four bits represent the instruction.
 The last four bits contains the value for the instruction.

-    An example:
+    An example: 00110001 - The first four bits (0011) represent STC.
-        00110001 - The first four bits (0011) represent STC.
-The last four bits (0001) represent the value to be stored in register C.
+                         -The last four bits (0001) represent the value to be stored in register C.